SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter16.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 16
-title: Chapter 16 - The Letters We Never Sent
+Title: Chapter 16 - The Letters We Never Sent
-layout: default
 ---

 ## **Chapter 16: The Letters We Never Sent**